INC Chair to prepare zero draft of international agreement on plastic pollution as Paris negotiation

 Paris, 3 June 2023 – The second session of the Intergovernmental Negotiating Committee to develop an international legally binding instrument on plastic pollution, including in the marine environment (INC-2), concluded today in the French capital with a mandate for the INC Chair, with the support of the Secretariat, to prepare a zero draft of the agreement ahead of the next session, due to take place in Nairobi, Kenya, in November.

-More than 1,700 participants in Paris - over 700 Member State delegates from 169 Member States and over 900 observers from NGOs – attended the session, hosted by France at the headquarters of the UN Educational, Scientific and Cultural Organisation (UNESCO) in Paris.
-The second session follows INC-1, which was held in Punta del Este, Uruguay, in November 2022.
+More than 1,700 participants in Paris—over 700 Member State delegates from 169 Member States and over 900 observers from NGOs—attended the session, which was hosted by France at the headquarters of the UN Educational, Scientific and Cultural Organisation (UNESCO) in Paris.
+The second session follows INC-1, held in Punta del Este, Uruguay, in November 2022.

 “Plastic has been the default option in design for too long.
 It is time to redesign products to use less plastic, particularly unnecessary and problematic plastics, to redesign product packaging and shipping to use less plastic, to redesign systems and products for reuse and recyclability and to redesign the broader system for justice,” she added.
 “The INC has the power to deliver this transformation, bringing major opportunities for everyone.”

-In its decision, the INC requested the Secretariat to invite submissions from observers by 15 August and Members by 15 September on elements not discussed at INC-2, such as the principles and scope of the instrument, and any potential areas for intersessional work compiled by the cofacilitators of the two contact groups, to inform the work of INC-3.
+In its decision, the INC requested the Secretariat to invite submissions from observers by 15 August and Members by 15 September on elements not discussed at INC-2, such as the principles and scope of the instrument and any potential areas for intersessional work compiled by the cofacilitators of the two contact groups, to inform the work of INC-3.

 About the Intergovernmental Negotiating Committee